Birth of an Age

-Birth of an Age is the second third of the Christ Clone Trilogy, by James BeauSeigneur.
-This book primarily chronicles the Trumpet Judgements as foretold in the Book of Revelation.
-Other biblical prophecies from the Book of Revelation and the Book of Daniel are depicted.
+Birth of an Age is the second book of the Christ Clone Trilogy by James BeauSeigneur.
+It primarily chronicles the Trumpet Judgements as foretold in the Book of Revelation while also depicting prophecies from the Book of Revelation and the Book of Daniel.

 As with the first and third book in this trilogy, many footnotes are used from various sources.
-These sources include not only the bible, but also sources that were used as the author performed research and analysis to ensure scientific accuracy in the depiction of fictional events.
+These sources include not only the Bible, but sources that were used as the author performed research and analysis to ensure scientific accuracy in the depiction of fictional events.

 Plot

 Birth of an Age starts after In His Image.
 The world is still grieving the loss caused by the China-India-Pakistan War.
 Christopher Goodman, the Alternate member of the United Nations Security Council for the European States assumes the Primary membership from Albert Moore who was responsible for the war.
 The United Nations sets out to provide aid to the survivors of the war.
 Two men, Saul Cohen and John the Apostle, leaders of a radical cult called the Koum Damar Patar (KDP), give prophecies of plagues.
 Only Christopher Goodman and his close advisors, Decker Hawthorne and Robert Milner acknowledge the prophecies.
 Plagues arrive and John and Cohen speaking prophecies about the plagues, quickly gain the world's attention.
 They become despised, being recognized as the harbingers of destruction, and they are blamed for the plagues.

 Three asteroids are discovered, one of which is on a collision course with Earth.
 The UN launches a series of nuclear missiles at the asteroid in order to deflect or destroy the asteroid.
 The other two asteroids shift trajectories to a collision course with Earth.
 The first asteroid passes through Earth's atmosphere almost parallel to the ground, but close enough to cause incredible amounts of damage due to the force of the shock wave it makes, creating damage from Northern Alaska, in a southeastern curve through Canada, the United States, Mexico, Central America, Columbia and Brazil.
 Its entrance and exit to and from the atmosphere siphons off a huge amount of ozone, which allows the ultraviolet rays from the sun to destroy crops and causes worldwide famine.
 The second asteroid directly collides with Earth, striking in the Philippine Basin of the Pacific Ocean and causing seismic upheaval.
 The asteroid's explosion on the sea floor sent iron dust throughout the Pacific Ocean, which quickly turned red with rust.